conoro/hugo.conoroneill.com/content/post/greenways-blueways-highways-byways-health-tourism-and-a-vision-for-irelands-future.md

 &nbsp;

+UPDATE 3: As an aside, I completely agree with [@thoughtwax](https://twitter.com/thoughtwax/status/778915462683979776) that

+> autonomous cars will present a once in a lifetime opportunity to reclaim public space for people

+Once we are 100% autonomous, driving related deaths should also drop to almost zero.
+And drink driving becomes a thing of the past.
+It could even herald the return of the rural pub.
+But I'm still concerned that an always-available fleet of autonomous Uber vehicles will have us all eventually looking like characters out of Wall-E.

-There is a great piece in the Irish Times on this.
+There is a great piece in the Irish Times on obesity.
 [Ian O’Riordan: We are sports mad but sanity needed to tackle obesity](http://www.irishtimes.com/sport/ian-o-riordan-we-are-sports-mad-but-sanity-needed-to-tackle-obesity-1.2794132#.V9xTtrZY9qI.twitter):

 > Indeed there is something strangely contradictory about all this talk of overweight adults and children and the rise of obesity, which according to some reports, will be hovering somewhere around 90 per cent of the population by 2030, the highest projected level Europe.
 You don’t need me to repeat the scary thought that one in four Irish children is now considered to be overweight, because for a country that prides itself on being so mad about sport, that makes little sense.